guillaume-haerinck/portfolio/public/articles/sparks-of-hope.md

 Mario + The Lapins Crétins : Sparks of Hope is a Nintendo Switch game released in 2022 by Ubisoft.
-I worked for nearly 2 years on this game as a Junior Tools Programmer in Paris.
+I worked for 2 years on this game as a Junior Tools Programmer in Paris.
 The project was made under the Snowdrop Engine so most of **my work was in C++** but **I also maintained other production tools using C# under the WPF framework**.

 ## My missions